-Bill Number (Author) Summary Location Position Blanca D) Open meetings: local agencies: teleconferences. all meetings of a legislative body of a local agency, as those terms are defined, be open and public and that all persons be permitted to attend and participate.
+Bill Number (Author) ummary Location Position Blanca D) Open meetings: local agencies: teleconferences. all meetings of a legislative body of a local agency, as those terms are defined, be open and public and that all persons be permitted to attend and participate.
 The act contains specified provisions regarding the timelines for posting an agenda and providing for the ability of the public to observe and provide comment.
 The act allows for meetings to occur via teleconferencing subject to certain requirements, particularly that the legislative body notice each teleconference location of each member that will be participating in the public meeting, that each teleconference location be accessible to the public, that members of the public be allowed to address the legislative body at each teleconference location, that the legislative body post an agenda at each teleconference location, and that at least a quorum of the legislative body participate from locations within the boundaries of the local agency's jurisdiction.
 The act provides an exemption to the jurisdictional requirement for health authorities, as defined.
-This bill would remove the notice requirements particular to teleconferencing and would revise the requirements of the act to allow for teleconferencing subject to existing provisions regarding the posting of notice of an agenda, provided that the public is allowed to observe the meeting and address the legislative body directly both in person and remotely via a call-in option or internet-based service option, and that a quorum of members participate in person from a singular physical location clearly identified on the agenda that is open to the public and situated within the jurisdiction.
-The bill would require that, in each instance in which notice of the time of the teleconferenced meeting is otherwise given or the agenda for the meeting is otherwise posted, the local agency also give notice of the means by which members of the public may observe the meeting and offer public comment and that the legislative body have and implement a procedure for receiving and swiftly resolving requests for reasonab AB 823 (Gray D) High-Speed Rail Authority: trains powered by fossil fue combustion engines.
-The California High-Speed Rail Act creates the High-Speed Rail Authority to develop and implement a high-speed rail system in the state, with specified powers and duties.
+This bill would remove the notice requirements particular to teleconferencing subject to existing provisions regarding the posting of notice of an agenda, provided that the public is allowed to observe the meeting and address the legislative body directly both in person and remotely via a call- in option or internet-based service option, and that a quorum of members participate in person from a singular physical location clearly identified on the agenda that is open to the public and situated within the jurisdiction.
+The bill would require that, in each instance in which notice of the time of the teleconferenced meeting is otherwise given or the agenda for the meeting is otherwise posted, the local agency also give notice of the means by which members of the public may observe the meeting and offer public comment and that the legislative body have and implement a procedure for receiving and swiftly resolving requests for reasonable accommodation for individuals with disabilities, consistent with the fe High-Speed Rail Authority: trains Amended: 4/29/2021 The California High-Speed Rail Act creates the High-Speed Rail Authority to develop and implement a high-speed rail system in the state, with specified powers and duties.
 Existing law requires the high-speed rail system to be designed to use electric trains.
 Existing law authorizes the authority, upon receiving legislative or voter approval, to enter into contracts with private or public entities for the design, construction, and operation of high-speed trains.
 This bill would prohibit the authority from directly or indirectly using local, state, federal, or any other public or private funding to purchase, lease, operate, or maintain a passenger or freight train powered by a diesel engine or other type of fossil fuel combustion engine, and from enabling such a train to operate on authority-owned rail infrastructure designed for speeds in excess of 125 miles per hour, except as specified.
-Introduced: 2/16/2021 Assembly 2 year Watch AB Existing law creates the High-Speed Rail Authority with specified powers and Assembly 2 year Watch
+Introduced: 2/16/2021 Assembly 2 year Watch AB Assembly 2 year Watch